ComposableFi/emulated-light-client/solana/restaking/README.md

   stake.
 They would have to have to own the non fungible receipt token to be eligible for claiming rewards.

+- `Set Service`: Once the bridge is live, users who had deposited before can call this method to delegate their stake to the validator.
+Users cannot withdraw or claim any rewards until they delegate their stake to the validator.
+But this method wont be needed after the bridge is live and would panic if called otherwise.

+- `Update Guest chain Initialization`: The admin would call this method when the bridge is up and running.
+This would set `guest_chain_program_id` with the specified program ID which would allow to make CPI calls during deposit and set stake to validator.

 - `Update token Whitelist`: The admin can update the token whitelist.
   Only callable by admin set during `initialize` method.